-The Peer-Review Process
+The Peer Review Process

-Editors evaluate submitted manuscripts, and only those judged to fall within the scope of the journal and to be of potential interest to ACS Nano readers are sent for external evaluation.
-Authors are urged to suggest one or more editors whose expertise is related to the submitted work.
-Suggested editors may not be at the same institution as any of the manuscript authors.
+Editors evaluate submitted manuscripts, and only those judged to fall within the scope of the journal and to be of potential interest to ACS Materials Au readers are sent for external evaluation.
+Authors are required to suggest a minimum of six persons competent to review the manuscript from at least three different countries.
+Suggested referees may not be at the same institution as any of the manuscript authors, may not be former mentors or mentees, and they may not have a conflict of interest and/or have co-authored publications in the past 5 years with any of the authors.

-Authors are urged to suggest in the cover letter accompanying the submitted manuscript a minimum of six to eight persons competent to review the manuscript.
-Suggested referees may not be at the same institution as any of the manuscript authors.
 An author may request that a certain person not be used as a reviewer.
 The request will generally be honored by the Editor, unless the Editor feels this individual's opinion, in conjunction with the opinions of other reviewers, is vital in the evaluation of the particular manuscript.